A DAY OF MEXICAN CULTURE, DANCE, FOOD, DRINK & MUSIC!

 Mexican Independence Day Celebrations are all about music, culture, art, dance & community!
 We've been bringing this tradition & sharing it with the entire city of Toronto for 25 years & can't wait to continue doing so well into the future!

 We typically have a full day of great programming with traditional dance, modern music, authentic food, activities for children of all ages, vendors, art, costume contests & more!

 Music & Dance

-Confirmed musical acts include: Mariachi Mexico Amigo, Jaime Elizondo, Los Grandes del Norte, Saul Torres Band, Mariachi Mexico de Noche, Jay Vasquez, Luis Torres, Mariachi Viva Mexico & Rosy Cervantes.
+Last years musical acts included Mariachi Mexico Amigo, Jaime Elizondo, Los Grandes del Norte, Saul Torres Band, Mariachi Mexico de Noche, Jay Vasquez, Luis Torres, Mariachi Viva Mexico & Rosy Cervantes.

-Confirmed dance groups & acts include: Puro Mexico Ballet, Tonatiuh Group, Aztec Dancers Group Tonantzin.
+Last years dance groups & acts included Puro Mexico Ballet, Tonatiuh Group & the Aztec Dancers Group Tonantzin.

 "We believe this is a great opportunity to showcase the cultural richness of our country.
 We feel proud to contribute to this celebration with our talent and what we know how to play.
 This event helps us Mexicans in Toronto to feel closer to home, maintain our traditions and help the younger generations and other non-Mexicans to be exposed to our culture (dance, music, food, crafts, etc.)"

 - Los Grandes del Norte

 A number of vendors are usually onsite selling art, clothing, food & more.
 There's also activities for children including games, arts, crafts & face painting, so bring along the entire family!